denten-courses/computing-context/README.md

+---
-Computing in Context: Literary Studies
+title: Computing in Context: Literary Studies
-The Screencast Version
+subtitle: The Screencast Version
-w/ Professor Dennis Yi Tenen
+instructor: Prof. Dennis Yi Tenen
-(email) dt2406
+contact: dt2406@

+---

 In this repository you feel find the screencast version of Computing in Context: Literary Studies, a series of six lecture first given in the spring of 2015.
 The original notes can be found [here](https://github.com/denten-courses/computing-context/tree/spring-2015).